-- P(x) is the prior probability of predictor.
+- P(x) is the prior probability of the predictor.

 Let’s understand it using an example.
 Below I have a training data set of weather and corresponding target variable ‘Play’ (suggesting possibilities of playing).
 Now, we need to classify whether players will play or not based on weather condition.
 Let’s follow the below steps to perform it.

-Step 3: Now, use Naive Bayesian equation to calculate the posterior probability for each class.
-The class with the highest posterior probability is the outcome of prediction.
+Now, use Naive Bayesian equation to calculate the posterior probability for each class.
+The class with the highest posterior probability is the outcome of the prediction.

-Problem: Players will play if weather is sunny.
-Is this statement is correct?
+Problem: Players will play if the weather is sunny.
+Is this statement correct?

-We can solve it using above discussed method of posterior probability.
+We can solve it using the above-discussed method of posterior probability.

 P(Yes | Sunny) = P( Sunny | Yes) * P(Yes) / P (Sunny)